morris/graphqlade/README.md

 - Class-based implementation with granular methods
   - Customization is easily possible through inheritance and method overrides.
   - Classes as config, so to say

+## Missing Features

+- Automatic persisted queries are more or less planned.
+There's no clear/emerging standard but it seems viable to add APQs in an opt-in fashion and make the protocol compatible with the Apollo stack.
+- Caching was ignored so far.
+Apollo's `@cacheControl` style is viable but the benefit seems questionable.
+Will revisit soon.
+- Remote schemata, stitching, merging, federation etc. look like they should be solved at build time and/or resolver level (plus directives) for now.
+  Will revisit if there's high demand.
+- Writing operations inline (with e.g. template strings tagged `gql`) are not planned.
+The current approach of separate and named operations in pure GraphQL, combined with interface/client generation, requires the least tooling and has great developer ergonomics (type safety, auto-completion, no duplication).
+- File uploads are out of scope.
+It's recommended to use regular HTTP endpoints.
+- IDE plug-ins are out of scope or not even required since GraphQLade doesn't introduce non-standard concepts.
+Existing plug-ins work well so far.